-Reports say Nissan's Ghosn questioned over financial reports
+Nissan says chairman Ghosn to be dismissed for misconduct

-TOKYO (AP) — Nissan Motor Co. said Monday that it will dismiss its chairman, Brazilian-born Carlos Ghosn after finding that he under-reported his income "over many years," among other allegations of misconduct.
+TOKYO (AP) — Nissan Motor Co.'s high-flying chairman Carlos Ghosn is to be dismissed after the company said an internal investigation found he under-reported his income and engaged in other "significant misconduct."

+The Japanese broadcaster NHK said Ghosn was arrested Monday after he voluntarily submitted to questioning by Tokyo prosecutors.

-The Yokohama-based company said the violations were discovered during an investigation over several months that was instigated by a whistleblower.
+The Yokohama-based company, one of the world's largest automakers, said the violations were discovered during an investigation over several months that was instigated by a whistleblower.
 Ghosn, 64, also allegedly engaged in personal use of company assets, it said.

 Nissan said it was providing information to the prosecutors and cooperating with their investigation.
-The allegations also concern another Nissan executive, its representative director Greg Kelly.
+The allegations also concern a Nissan representative director, Greg Kelly, it said.

-Japanese media said Ghosn voluntarily submitted to questioning by Tokyo prosecutors on Monday.

-Nissan's CEO Hiroto Saikawa planned to prospose to its board that Ghosn and Kelly both be removed from their posts.
+Nissan's CEO Hiroto Saikawa planned to propose to its board that Ghosn and Kelly both be removed from their posts, the company said in a statement.

 "Nissan deeply apologizes for causing great concern to our shareholders and stakeholders.
-We will continue our work to identify our governance and compliance issues, and to take appropriate measures," the company said in a statement.
+We will continue our work to identify our governance and compliance issues, and to take appropriate measures," it said.

+Shares in Renault SA of France plunged 14 percent early Monday.
+The news of Ghosn's troubles broke after Japanese markets had closed for the day.

-The allegations are a serious blow at a time when Nissan and another alliance member, Mitsubishi Motor Co., are still overcoming scandals over their quality testing reporting.
+The allegations are a serious blow at a time when Nissan and Mitsubishi Motor Co. are still overcoming scandals over their quality testing reporting.

-Ghosn is credited with helping engineer a remarkable turnaround at Nissan over the past two decades, resuscitating the Japanese automaker from near bankruptcy after he was sent in by alliance partner Renault SA of France.
+Ghosn is credited with helping engineer a remarkable turnaround at Nissan over the past two decades, resuscitating the Japanese automaker from near bankruptcy after he was sent in by Renault.

 He served as Nissan's chief executive from 2001 until April 2017, becoming chief executive of Renault in 2005, leading the two major automakers simultaneously.
 In 2016, Ghosn became Mitsubishi Motors' chairman.